esabitova/aws-digito-artifacts-gameday/documents/sqs/test/capacity_failure/2021-03-13/Design.md

 ## Intent

-Test SQS behaviour after sending a message bigger than allowed size by a customer (SentMessageSizeMaximum) or 256 KB -30% (185KB)
+Test SQS behaviour after sending a message bigger than threshold for SentMessageSizeMaximum alarm

 ## Type